Accessing Your CES

 As long as you stay eligible, you may receive CES funding until you:

-- Use up all your CES funds towards getting that degree, or
+- Use up all your CES funds toward getting that degree, OR

-- Reach the 5-year limit for use of your CES funds—whichever comes first.
+- Reach the 6-year limit for use of your CES funds—whichever comes first.

 Position Yourself to Maintain CES Support: